-Floyd’s operas are regularly performed in the US and Europe.
-He first achieved national prominence with the New York premiere of his opera, Susannah
+Considered the "Father of American Opera," Floyd’s operas are regularly performed in the US and Europe.
+He first achieved national prominence with the New York premiere of his opera Susannah

-(1969) is Floyd’s other most often performed work.
-In the 1998-99 season alone it was presented by New York City Opera, Utah Opera, San Diego Opera, and Cleveland Opera.
-Based on the Steinbeck novel, it was commissioned by the Ford Foundation and was given its premiere by the Seattle Opera in 1970.
+(1969) is another of Floyd’s most performed works throughout the world.
+It was commissioned by the Ford Foundation and was given its premiere by the Seattle Opera in 1970.
+Bilby’s Doll

 (1976) and Willie Stark